NowputFinance/nowp/doc/shared-libraries.md

 Shared Libraries
 ================

-## peercoinconsensus
+## nowpconsensus

-The purpose of this library is to make the verification functionality that is critical to Peercoin's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Nowp's consensus available to other applications, e.g. to language bindings.

 ### API